-- Having proper ventilation to carry air pollutants out of the camper and dilute emissions from water vapor and off-gassing from interior sources. - Avoiding harmful air pollutants such as cigarette smoke, pollen, pet dander, molds, carbon monoxide, and household cleaners. - Vacuuming often removes pet dander and dust. - Not smoking inside the camper as this can damage your camper and releases formaldehyde along with being a fire hazard. - Not using bug sprays inside the camper. - Keeping mold under control. - Keeping condensation to a minimum.
+- Having proper ventilation to carry air pollutants out of the camper and dilute emissions from water vapor and off-gassing from interior sources. - Avoiding harmful air pollutants such as cigarette smoke, pollen, pet dander, molds, carbon monoxide and household cleaners. - Vacuuming often to remove pet dander and dust. - Not smoking inside the camper as this can damage your camper and releases formaldehyde.
+This is also a fire hazard. - Not using bug sprays inside the camper. - Keeping mold under control. - Keeping condensation to a minimum.

-There are three basic EPA-recommended strategies to improve indoor air quality:
+There are three basic EPA recommended strategies to improve indoor air quality:

-1. Control the source.
+1. Control the Source.

-2. Improve ventilation.
+2. Improve Ventilation.

-3. Use air cleaners.
+3. Use Air Cleaners.